immunefi-team/Bounty_Boosts/Puffer Finance/28623 - [SC - Low] Timelock transaction that consume more then _ g....md

 # Timelock transaction that consume more then `209_595` gas will not be executed but the upper transaction will succeed

-Submitted on Thu Feb 22 2024 11:00:05 GMT-0400 (Atlantic Standard Time) by @OxDEADBEEF for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 17:00:05 UTC by @OxDEADBEEF for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28623